 What is the #1 food item is that women crave while pregnant?

 You guessed it, nachos!
 According to these 40 Interesting Facts, it’s true, pregnant women crave nachos more than anything else.

-Go with flour tortilla chips and your favorite nacho cheese.
 These nacho sauces taste great and they’re available on Amazon: